-Maintaining your container pond this Autumn is particularly important as you can accumulate significant amounts of rotting vegetation in that small volume of water.
+Regular maintenance now is particularly important for the smaller pond and patio container pond as you can accumulate significant amounts of rotting vegetation in a small volume of water.

 1. Remove tree leaves that arrive in the patio pond water.

-2. Trim plant foliage so that tall upright plants will not drop their leaf into the water.
-But don’t cut below the water level.
+2. Prune back the plant foliage so that tall upright plants will not drop their leaf into the water.

-3. Remove some rafting plant growth.
+3. Remove some of the rafting plant growth.
 Control excess spread and allow more light into the pond water in Winter.

 4. Leave all oxygenating plants in place for now and thin out in Spring if you have more than 1/3rd of the volume filled with them.

 5. Stop adding extract of barleystraw once the clocks change in October but resume adding fortnightly again when the days brighten in Spring.